catwalkghost/healthera-front-end/README.md

 - Mock implementations for development and testing
 - Clear interfaces that both mock and real implementations must follow
 - Configuration flags to control which implementation to use
+- Located in `src/Lib/API` with utility functions in `src/Lib/utils`

 ### 7. Routing